JanFfm/docker_nextcloudcmd/README.md

 # docker_nextcloudcmd

 A Nextcloud commandline client based on ubuntu:jammy.
 The nextcloudcmd client performs single sync run and then exits.

-For scheduled syncing you have to configure a cronjob on your host.
+I suggest creating a bash script to start the container.
+The bash script can then be started via cronjob.

 ## start container